arezourahimi/mtgsbc/README.md

 * group_lasso_multitask_multiple_kernel_classification_test.R => test procedure for multitask group Lasso MKL
 * mtmkl_coclustering_algorithm.R => the heuristic algorithm used for the diversificaion phase in step 1

-If you use any of the algorithms implemented in this repository, please cite the following paper (under review):

-Arezou Rahimi and Mehmet Gonen.
-"A multitask multiple kernel learning formulation for discriminating early- and late-stage cancers"